Guidelines for upgrading controllers with ARL

 The boot environment prompt is shown in the following example:

 When you set up a cluster, the setup wizard prompts you to enter the cluster-base license key.
 However, some features require additional licenses, which are issued as packages that include one or more features.
 Each node in the cluster must have its own key for each feature to be used in the cluster.

 If you do not have new license keys, currently licensed features in the cluster are available to the new controller and will continue to work.
 However, using unlicensed features on the controller might put you out of compliance with your license agreement, so you must install the new license key or keys for the new controller after the upgrade is complete.

 All license keys are 28 uppercase alphabetic characters in length.
 Refer to References to link to the NetApp Support Site where you can obtain new 28-character license keys for ONTAP 9.8. or later.
 The keys are available in the My Support section under Software licenses.
 If the site does not have the license keys you need, contact your NetApp sales representative.

 For detailed information about licensing, go to References to link to the System Administration Reference.

 The original nodes or the new nodes might be enabled for Storage Encryption.
-In that case, you need to take additional steps in this procedure to verify that Storage Encryption is set up properly.
+In that case, you must take additional steps in this procedure to verify that Storage Encryption is set up correctly.